Historic Quaker Houses of Lancaster County, PA

 Above: The house is home to a carefully curated collection of pre-1750 furnishings.
 Images source: Wright’s Ferry Mansion

 Susanna Wright was the defining figure of this house.
-She transforming it into a center of intellectual and industrial activity.
+She transformed it into a center of intellectual and industrial activity.
 She was a true Renaissance woman.
 She was a poet, botanist, and scholar who maintained a lifelong correspondence with luminaries such as Benjamin Franklin and James Logan.

-Within the walls of this home, she practiced medicine, provided legal counsel to her neighbors, and managed a diverse agricultural operation.
+Within the walls of this home she practiced medicine, provided legal counsel to her neighbors, and managed a diverse agricultural operation.
 Most notably, she established one of the first successful silk industries in the American colonies, raising silkworms and producing high-quality silk that was even sent to England to be woven for the British royal family.

 A Monument to Susanna Wright:

 Today, Wright’s Ferry Mansion operates as a historic house museum, thanks to an extensive restoration in the 1970s by the Louise Steinman von Hess Foundation.
-Under the guidance of renowned preservationist George Edwin Brumbaugh, the house was restored to its early appearance.
+Under the guidance of renowned preservationist G. Edwin Brumbaugh, the house was restored to its early appearance.
 The rooms are furnished with a superlative collection of items made before 1750.

 The Floorplan: